| Eric Edney submitted the following information as more

 It is obvious that the arsenic did not remain in the blood stream or it would have been detected.
 We know from

+other evidence that arsenic and other heavy metals accumulate in the body organs and tissue.
 It was not until the fifth person died and was buried in the ground that the police became suspicious.
 Duh!

 They exhumed the last person to die and performed an autopsy.
 Everyone has trace amounts of arsenic in their